sborms/cyclingsimilarity.com/README.md

 ## Repository setup

-For completeness, these are the manuals steps I took to create this repository.
-You don't have to go over them as can of course simply clone the repository and get started from there, but it might be useful.
+For completeness, these are the manual steps I took to create this repository.
+You don't have to go over them as you can of course simply clone the repository and get started from there, but it might be useful.
 Inspired from [this](https://github.com/datarootsio/ml-skeleton-py), [this](https://github.com/datarootsio/python-minimal-boilerplate) and [this](https://github.com/nogibjj/mlops-template).
 Here are the steps:

 - Install Poetry (Google it!)
 - Make a GitHub repository and clone it locally